RaspAP/raspap-docs/docs/providers.md

 Enable VPN provider client configuration?
 [Y/n]:
 ```

 Next, select an available VPN provider from the list.
-Supported providers include four of the most popular VPN services with Debian-compatible Linux CLIs.
+Supported providers include four of the most popular VPN services with Linux-compatible CLIs.
 Enter a number corresponding to your desired VPN provider followed by the ++enter++ key.

 ```
 Select an option from the list: